MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 The Azure SDK for Java consists of many client libraries, as we built one (or more!) libraries for each Azure Service that exists.
 We ensure that all client libraries are built to a consistent, high standard, with [common patterns](overview.md) for configuration, logging, exception handling, and troubleshooting.
 This document introduces many troubleshooting tools available to you, and links to other pages with further details.

-Because troubleshooting can span such a wide topic area, we have developed the following troubleshooting guides you may want to review:
+Because troubleshooting can span such a wide subject area, we've developed the following troubleshooting guides you may want to review:

 * [Authentication troubleshooting](troubleshooting-authentication-overview.md) covers authentication failure investigation techniques, common errors for the credential types in the Azure Identity Java client library, and mitigation steps to resolve these errors.
-* [Dependency conflicts](troubleshooting-dependency-version-conflict.md) covers subjects related to diagnosing, mitigating, and minimizing dependency conflicts, when using the Azure SDK for Java client libraries in systems that are built with tools such as Maven and Gradle.
+* [Dependency conflicts](troubleshooting-dependency-version-conflict.md) covers subjects related to diagnosing, mitigating, and minimizing dependency conflicts.
+These conflicts can arise when you use the Azure SDK for Java client libraries in systems that are built with tools such as Maven and Gradle.
 * [Network issues](troubleshooting-network.md) covers subjects related to HTTP debugging *outside* of the client library, using tools like Fiddler and Wireshark.

-As well as these general troubleshooting guides, we also provide library-specific troubleshooting guides.
+Along with these general troubleshooting guides, we also provide library-specific troubleshooting guides.
 Right now, the following guides are available:

 * [Event Hubs](troubleshooting-messaging-event-hubs-overview.md)
 * [Service Bus](troubleshooting-messaging-service-bus-overview.md)